 What support will I receive?

 We want to make participation in Neighbourhood Committees as easy as possible and will do our best to help and support you in your role.
-We will provide you with any training and development you may need to help you be an effective Neighbourhood Committee member.
+We'll provide you with any training and development you may need to help you be an effective Neighbourhood Committee member.

 How can I join?

-If you would like to talk to us about joining your local Neighbourhood Committee, please contact us.
+If you would like to talk to us about joining your local Neighbourhood Committee, please contact our customer service centre.